-Justice Minister Avi Nissenkorn announced Wednesday that he had signed an extradition order for Malka Leifer, the final step in an over-six-year-long legal battle to send the accused child sex abuser back to Australia.
+Justice Minister Avi Nissenkorn signs an extradition order for accused child sex abuser Malka Leifer to Australia.

-“After many years, after a shameful attempt to present herself as mentally ill, and in light of the Supreme Court ruling, it is our moral obligation to allow for Leifer to stand trial,” tweeted Nissenkorn after signing the order.
+“After many years, after a shameful attempt to present herself as mentally ill, and in light of the Supreme Court ruling, it is our moral obligation to allow for Leifer to stand trial,” tweets the justice minister.

-Israel now has 60 days to place Leifer, 54, on a plane to Australia.
+Israel now has 60 days to place Leifer on a plane to Australia.

-An official in the State Prosecutor’s Office told The Times of Israel earlier this year that, while the defense was technically allowed to request a judicial review of the justice minister’s decision, it was unclear whether the High Court of Justice would agree to hear the case, given the latest rulings in favor of Leifer’s extradition.
+An official in the State Prosecutor’s Office told The Times of Israel that while the defense is technically allowed to file an appeal once more following the justice minister’s decision, it is unclear whether the High Court of Justice would agree to hear the case given the latest rulings in favor of Leifer’s extradition.

 Leifer is the former headmistress of Melbourne’s Adass Israel ultra-Orthodox girls’ high school, in Australia, where she is wanted on 74 charges of child sex abuse.